uldyssian-sh/vmware-vsphere-8-cis-benchmark/CONTRIBUTING.md

 ---

 **Thank you for contributing to VMware vSphere security!
-Your efforts help organizations worldwide improve their security posture.**
+Your efforts help organizations worldwide improve their security posture.**# Updated 20251109_123841